andrup/CarND-Vehicle-Detection/README.md

 ![pipeline_fipipeline_labeled_boxesndcars](output_images/pipeline_labeled_boxes.jpg)

-What did you do to optimize the performance of your classifier?
+#### What did you do to optimize the performance of your classifier?

 Ultimately I searched on 4 scales using YCrCb 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided best results.

-Here are the results for the test images:
+Here are the finaresults for the test images:
 ![testimages](output_images/processed_testimages.jpg)

 ---